falconry/falcon/docs/user/quickstart.rst

             $ pip install requests gunicorn
             $ gunicorn things:app

-        On Windows where Gunicorn and uWSGI don't work yet you can use Waitress server
+        On Windows you can run Gunicorn and uWSGI via WSL, or you might try Waitress:

         .. code:: bash